Kara DioGuardi: Professional songwriting

-DioGuardi has a songwriting catalog of several hundred songs; over 300 have been released on major labels worldwide and over 150 have appeared on platinum selling albums.
-She has had 50 international charting singles over the course of her career, and her songs have helped propel more than 66 albums into the top ten of the Billboard 200.
+DioGuardi has a songwriting catalog of more than 320 songs released by major labels, 150 of which landed on RIAA Platinum albums, and more than 50 charting singles.
+Her songs have helped propel more than 66 albums into the top 10 of the Billboard 200.
 Her songs have been featured in major motion pictures, television shows, film soundtracks, and radio spots, as well as in national and international commercial campaigns.

 She wrote with Ashlee Simpson for Simpson's first and second albums, in 2003 and 2004.
 She collaborated with Thalía in 2003 for her self-titled album Thalía.
 In 2004, DioGuardi co-wrote one-sixth of the tracks off Kelly Clarkson's sophomore album Breakaway including Clarkson's hit "Walk Away".
 DioGuardi then worked with Australian singer, Ricki-Lee Coulter on her 2005 single Sunshine from her debut studio album, Ricki-Lee, which was released in October of the same year.

 She also worked with Christina Aguilera on her album Back to Basics in 2006, co-writing twelve of the thirteen tracks on disc one of the album, among them being "Ain't No Other Man" and "Back in the Day".
 In the same year, she collaborated with Jesse McCartney on his album Right Where You Want Me, co-writing four songs called "Anybody", "Invincible", "Running Away", and "Feels Like Sunday".

 In 2007, DioGuardi worked with many notable artists, one of whom was Britney Spears.
 DioGuardi wrote and produced "Ooh Ooh Baby" and co-produced "Heaven on Earth" on Spears' album Blackout.
 DioGuardi also contributed a majority of the songs on Hilary Duff's fourth studio album, Dignity.
-Since American Idol Season 8, DioGuardi returned to songwriting and producing, and has worked with number of artists, including Pink's "Sober," Kelly Clarkson's "I Do Not Hook Up," Cobra Starship's "Good Girls Go Bad," Katharine McPhee's "Had It All", Carrie Underwood's "Undo It", and Theory of a Deadman's "Not Meant to Be" among other releases.
+Since American Idol Season 8, DioGuardi returned to songwriting and producing, and has worked with number of artists, including Pink's "Sober," Kelly Clarkson's "I Do Not Hook Up," Melanie Martinez's "Pity Party" and "Cake," Cobra Starship's "Good Girls Go Bad," Katharine McPhee's "Had It All", Carrie Underwood's "Undo It", and Theory of a Deadman's "Not Meant to Be" among other releases.